isabelhasse/portfolio-landing-page/README.md

 ## Description

-_{This is a landing page for my coding portfolio.
+_This is a landing page for my coding portfolio.
 It has links to all of my projects on github and screenshots of my 3 latest projects.
 It also has an about me section.
-You can visit the page at https://isabelhasse.github.io/portfolio-landing-page/.}_
+You can visit the page at https://isabelhasse.github.io/portfolio-landing-page/._

 ## Setup Instructions